berenslab/uneye/README.md

 **Users can train their own network to obtain optimal performance.** Please see the module description below and the example jupyter notebook **UnEye.ipynb** for instructions.

-We provide a [docker](http://docker.com) container for platform-independent use.
+We provide a [docker](http://docker.com) container for platform-independent use that is recommended for Windows users.

 [back to start](#content)

 ## <a name="installation">Installation:</a> [local](#local) or with [docker](#docker)

-In the following, all commands written in boxes need to be entered into your terminal (search for it via "cmd" on Windows).
+In the following, all commands written in boxes need to be entered into your terminal.

-### <a name="local">Local:</a> install the python package
+### <a name="local">Local:</a> install the python package (Mac & Linux)

 **1)** Via the terminal, check if you have python3 installed